giniyagupta/sme-bi-course-application/vm-exercises.md

 #### Exercise question:
-*How many column and rows do you see in the output ?*
+*How many column and rows are there in the output ?*

 #### End goal: